yevgenys/SRMS/README.md

 ## Assumptions

-since there is nothing said about operator of this application, application will be available to public - should be changed for actual application(in the code there are preparations for such migration)
+* since there is nothing said about operator of this application, application will be available to public - should be changed for actual application(in the code there are preparations for such migration)
+* There is no pagination for tables(for bigger data chunks should be added)
+* No editing(HTTP PUT) is implemented
+* Docker is not setted up for a development, just for easy local run

 ## Run entire project locally